Creativity Around Every Corner: Explore Walton County’s Outdoor Art and Murals

 The Shops of Grayton are filled with art studios, including former South Walton Artists of the Year Mary Hong and Andy Saczynski, as well as photographer and South Walton local Chandler Williams, the man behind Modus Photography.
 Before exploring Williams’ pieces, snap a photo of your own in front of the Grayton Butterfly.
 Looking for more must-see spots in this area?
 Grab a cup of coffee at Black Bear Bread Co. and explore the Dog Wall, featuring local four-legged friends.

-Swing by Seaside next to check out a larger than life mural.
+Swing by Seaside next to check out a larger-than-life mural.

-Vincent Sully – Seaside
+Vincent Scully Mural – Seaside

 Known as the Father of New Urbanism, Vincent Scully was a world-renowned architect and professor to the creators of Seaside.
-Artist Andrew Pisacane, an urban artist from New York City, created this masterpiece that can be seen in the heart of the Seaside.
+Artist Andrew Pisacane, an urban artist from New York City, created this masterpiece that can be seen in the heart of Seaside.
 The mural is the perfect place for visitors to document their trip to Seaside, which just so happens to be the birthplace of New Urbanism in South Walton.
 In the summertime, the green will be filled with parked bicycles and visitors enjoying this piece of history.

 You’ll find your next stop right down 30A.